The St. John's (Secunderabad): History

-On Sept 7, 1850 a proposal was made to include two prominent Muslim noblemen as candidates: the newly appointed Minister of Hyderabad and his nephew, Salar Jung I (who later became a powerful and long-serving Minister).
-However, the plan failed due to a royal order from the Nizam that the Minister could not leave the city without permission.
-Since Lodge meetings were held in Secunderabad (outside Hyderabad city), this created a conflict.
+On September 7, 1850, a proposal was made to nominate two prominent Muslim noblemen—the newly appointed Minister of Hyderabad and his nephew, Salar Jung I, but it failed due to a royal order restricting the Minister’s movement.
+Since Lodge meetings were held in Secunderabad, outside Hyderabad city, the Minister could not attend without special permission.

-Notable Visitors

-On Feb 23, 1898 Bro.
-Varma, Prince of Travancore, On June 24, 1896 Lieutenant-Colonel Sir George Montgomerie John Moore CIE were some of the distinguished visitors to the lodge.

 Activities

-Many prominent members of the region, both British and Indian alike, have been part of the lodge, many of whose ancestors as far from the British Isles still continue to visit the lodge.
+Many prominent members of the region, both British and Indian alike, have been part of the lodge, many of whose descendants as far from the British Isles still continue to visit the lodge.

 Most members of the St. John's Lodge have also been members of the Secunderabad Club.
 It is primary meeting place of freemasonry in Secunderabad alongside Goshamahal Baradari.